bashrc2/AberMUSH/README.md

 4. Run it by typing `python3 abermush.py`

 You now should be able to connect to your server on `<server IP/hostname>:35123`

+You can define who has admin/ArchWizard status by creating a file called `admins` within the same directory that you ran `abermush.py` from and adding their usernames.
+Admins can mute or unmute other players.